jsantoro10/jsantoro10.github.io/_cases/reciplay.md

     - Interaction
   duration: Feb - Mar 2023
   tool: Sketch
-  problem: Finding a restaurant with **good food**, **loyalty discounts**, and **reliable order estimates** is challenging for customers with unpredictable schedules in NYC.
+  problem: Available cookbook apps and sites have cluttered designs that aren’t intuitive for users who are new to technology to navigate.
   solution:
-    tag: Create a dedicated mobile app with...
-    examples:
-      - example: Quick Pickup Ordering
-        image: solution1.svg
-      - example: Loyalty Discounts
-        image: solution2.svg
-      - example: Reliable Order Estimates
-        image: solution3.svg
+    tag: Design a cross-platform experience (i.e. mobile app and responsive website) that will provide users who are new to technology with an easy way to save and consult recipes, in addition to empowering them to explore new recipes.
 research:
-  description: To understand the users I was designing for and their needs, I conducted qualitative research through a **competitive audit**, **interviews**, **personas**, and **storyboarding**.
+  description: To understand the users I was designing for and their needs, I conducted qualitative research through a **competitive audit**, **empathy maps**, **interviews**, and **personas**.
   questions:
     - Who are our users?
     - What are their goals?
     - In what context are they experiencing the app?
   target:
-    description: The primary user group identified through my research was **working adults** and **families with unpredictable schedules** who don’t have time to meal prep.
+    description: "The primary user group is users who are new to technology.
+To learn more about these users’ context, I consulted Google’s resources on the ‘Next Billion Users’ and the ‘Designing for Digital Confidence’ site.
+This research revealed that digital fluency was not the only factor affecting the accessibility and usability of available cookbook apps.
+Other factors included device sharing and textual and numerical literacy.
+    <br><br>Due to the time constraints for this project and my limited access to a diverse group of users who are new to technology, I focused on English-speaking users based in the United States who did not grow up with computers or mobile phones."
   personas:
-    - name: Arya
+    - name: Baker
-      age: 24
+      age: 68
-      job: Software engineer
+      job: Retired
-      quote: "I always make the time to learn or try something new."
       image: portrait1.png
-      goals:
-        - Find underrated restaurants
-        - Get promoted within a year
-        - Learn something new every day
       needs:
-        - Menu item pictures
-        - Updated wait time
-        - Online pickup ordering
+        - Quick + easy way to enter  recipes on their phone
+        - Accessible text color and size options
+        - Consolidated grocery list from multiple recipes
-    - name: Horace
+    - name: Betsy
-      age: 45
+      age: 75
-      job: ER nurse
+      job: Retired
-      quote: "I’m on my way to becoming my healthiest self so I can make my daughter proud."
       image: portrait2.png
-      goals:
-        - Save for daughter's education
-        - Eat healthier meals
-        - Prioritize hobbies and his daughter
       needs:
-        - Dietary note option
-        - Online pickup ordering
-        - Live order tracking
-  user_journey:
-    title: Araya's User Journey
-    image: user_journey.svg
+        - Step-by-step view to consult while cooking
+        - List of ingredients needed for each step
+        - Easy way to save online recipes
   challenges:
-    - No menu item pictures
-    - No online order options
+    - Not assistive technology accessible
-    - No estimate for order completion
+    - No descriptive filters
+    - Poor information architecture
   opportunities:
-    - Optimize app for images
+    - Optimize for assistive technologies
-    - Provide order estimate times
-    - Provide live order tracking
+    - Provide descriptive filters
+    - Clear information architecture
   competitive_analysis:
-    summary: Next, I compared the **ordering experience** of existing competitors’ apps.
-I selected **two direct competitors** from the top App Store results for ‘Italian restaurant,’ along with an **indirect competitor** listed under the results for ‘restaurant.’
+    summary: Next, I selected three direct competitors from the highest rated cookbook apps on the App Store, along with one indirect competitor that offers meal kits.
     competitors:
       - competitor1.png
       - competitor2.png
       - competitor3.png
-    pain_points:
-      - No single sign-on (SSO)
-      - No special instructions option
+      - competitor4.png
 ideation:
   summary: Using the **Crazy Eights exercise**, I sketched out different iterations of the homepage with these user pain points and improvement opportunities in mind.
-  before: My initial sketches focused on **shortcuts to key user goals** featured on the homepage.
-  after: For the refined version, I prioritized a **quick and easy ordering process** with offers, popular dishes, and favorites featured.
+  diagram:
+    image: ideation.png
+sitemap:
+  summary: I created two different sitemaps for the responsive website.
+The first sitemap is targeted towards prospective users that don’t yet have an account.
+Each page will focus on demos and explanations of each feature.
+The second sitemap is for current users who have logged into their account.
+They can take the same actions that they would on the mobile app.
 wireframes:
-  summary: As the initial design phase continued, I created digital wireframes based on peer feedback and findings from the user research.
+  summary: For the digital mobile app wireframes, I designed each step of the import process as a separate screen instead of relying on swiping and other navigational patterns more suited for users familiar with technology.
   images:
     - wireframe.png
+    - wireframe2.png
+    - wireframe3.png
 testing:
   notes:
-    - I conducted **two rounds of usability studies**.
-    - Findings from the first study helped **guide** the designs from wireframes to mockups.
-    - The second study used a high-fidelity prototype and revealed what aspects of the mockups needed **refining**.
+    - I conducted a usability study to evaluate what specific difficulties users who are new to technology encounter when they try to complete the core tasks using the low-fidelity prototype for the mobile app.
+    - The findings from this usability study revealed that the initial import process relied too heavily on textual cues that weren’t familiar to users who weren’t familiar with online cookbook apps.
-  study_type: Unmoderated
+  study_type: Moderated
   location: United States
-  participants: 5 participants
+  participants: 2 participants
   length: 20-30 minutes
   image: test.gif
   tests:
-    - Sign up to create new account.
-    - Select menu item and add to cart.
-    - Complete checkout for pickup order.
-    - Track progress of order.
-Return to home once order is complete.
+    - Add a new online recipe to your cookbook.
+    - Complete the import process and save the recipe.
+    - View the recipe.
   insights:
-    - Users want easy access to the **full menu**
+    - Users want to see guiding text and understand the ‘URL Import’ and ‘Cooking Mode’ CTAs regardless of their familiarity with  online cookbooks.
-    - Users want to use **familiar navigation styles** (e.g. scrolling and searching) on the homepage
+    - Users want to see the parsed (unit/ingredient/note) format on the ‘Review Ingredients’ page only after clicking on the ingredient to edit it.
-    - Users want to order with **as little steps** as possible
-    - Users want easy access to **current and past orders**
 final_designs:
-  - title: Single Sign-On and 2FA
+  - title: Introductory Screens
-    summary: I provided single-sign on options for the most commonly used platforms, as well as two-factor authentication for a quicker login process.
+    summary: A confusing or vague onboarding flow is often a source of drop-off for users who are new to technology.
+To address this, I added three opening screens before the login page that introduce users to the features of the app with a visual and explanation.
-    image: design1.gif
+    image: design1.png
-  - title: Loyalty Discounts
+  - title: Visual and Textual Clues
-    summary: I added a popup to apply offers on the checkout page to encourage use of the app, as well as a quicker checkout process.
+    summary: I added small popups using non-technical language to provide guidance for users who may be confused about CTAs like ‘Recipe Import’ and ‘Start Cooking.’
-    image: design2.gif
+    image: design2.png
-  - title: Order Estimates
+  - title: Guiding questions for import process
-    summary: I provided two options, ‘ASAP’ and ‘Schedule,’ for pickup and delivery times for users with unpredictable schedules.
+    summary: I crafted questions using open, friendly language to guide users through what information has been imported from the online recipe.
+While existing recipe apps often immediately import the online recipe without asking you to edit it, I noticed that page to add an original recipe is often entirely different from the editing process and provides little instructions.
+Consistency is essential in designing for users who are new to technology so I wanted to keep this format the same for both user flows for adding a new recipe.
-    image: design3.gif
+    image: design3.png
-  - title: Live Order Tracking
+  - title: Cooking Mode
-    summary: I added live order tracking, with each step of the process listed, so that users with busy schedules could time their pickup accurately.
+    summary: I included a cooking mode that presents each step of the recipe, including which ingredients are needed and sentences separated visually for easier legibility.
+The cooking mode also features only three buttons to move backwards, forwards, or exit the flow because users new to technology prefer linear navigation (forward and back).
-    image: design4.gif
+    image: design4.png
 takeaways:
-  summary: This was my **first portfolio project** in the Google UX Design certificate program, as well as my **first experience designing with Figma**.
-Throughout Courses 2-5, I began practicing and implementing the principles I was learning about.
-Watching my designs come to life and receiving user feedback was an **extremely rewarding and insightful process**.
+  summary: This was my final portfolio project in the Google UX Design certificate program so I took the initiative to design it in Sketch.
+Jumping into the design process with a tool not covered in the courses pushed me to learn the skills more intimately through trial-and-error.
+I applied all the skills I had gained throughout the courses and realized I still had so much more to learn
   lessons:
-    - lesson: Navigation
+    - lesson: User Context
-      learning: I learned that prioritizing the user means understanding the existing navigational patterns and information architecture that they are familiar with.
+      learning: I learned how important research on the user context is in determining the design layout, navigation, and features.
+My initial designs relied on common visual and navigational patterns that are not familiar to those with low digital confidence, which was revealed through the usability test.
     - lesson: Accessibility
-      learning: I learned that designing for people who use assistive technologies improves the user experience for all users through icons, bottom navigation bars, and an accessible color palette.
+      learning: I realized that there is always more work to be done to make a truly accessible solution that serves my primary user group.
+If I had more time and a larger pool of participants for usability testing, I would add a settings page to customize screen contrast and text size.
-    - lesson: Labels
+    - lesson: Consistency
-      learning: I learned that all button labels and CTAs should use language that is straightforward and understandable for users regardless of their familiarity with similar food ordering apps.
+      learning: I learned how invaluable consistency is when creating a cross-platform experience, particularly for users new to technology.
+When considering my users’ needs, I realized that I needed to rework the responsive site mockups to make the features and visuals consistent with the mobile app.
   next_steps:
-    - Conduct a third usability study to evaluate whether the pain points users experienced have been effectively addressed
-    - Conduct more user research to determine any new areas of need
+    - Conduct follow-up usability testing on the responsive website.
+    - Ideate on new features like incorporating timestamped portions of a video tutorial into the cooking mode.
 ---